Aliases for TEC Gene

 GeneCards Summary for TEC Gene

 TEC (Tec Protein Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with TEC include transient erythroblastopenia of childhood and myelodysplastic syndrome.
+Diseases associated with TEC include transient erythroblastopenia of childhood and b cell deficiency.
 Among its related pathways are PI-3K cascade and PI-3K cascade.
 GO annotations related to this gene include phospholipid binding and non-membrane spanning protein tyrosine kinase activity.
 An important paralog of this gene is FER.

 UniProtKB/Swiss-Prot for TEC Gene